wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpWinPhone.md

-# Get started with Bing Speech Recognition in C&#35; for .Net on Windows Phone 8.1
+# Get Started with Bing Speech Recognition in C&#35; for .Net on Windows Phone 8.1

 Develop a basic Windows Phone 8.1 application that uses the [Windows.Media.SpeechRecognition API Client Library](https://msdn.microsoft.com/en-us/library/windows.media.speechrecognition.aspx) to convert spoken audio input into text by sending audio to Microsoft’s servers in the cloud.